Teaching

 Writing Pedagogies

 The University of Chicago, 2016 – 2017.
 This seminar introduces undergraduates to the art and craft of college writing, focusing on developing portable tools for structuring and revising academic arguments.
-The course is paired with the required College Humanities Core Curriculum (HUMA), and centers attention to form and audience as a complement to the focus on content developed in HUMA seminars.
+The course is paired with the required College Humanities Core Curriculum (HUMA), and pays attention to form and audience as a complement to the focus on content developed in HUMA seminars.

 Intended Future Courses